 Garfunkel had taken an interest in acting and was cast in the Mike Nichols’ movies Catch-22 (1970) and Carnal Knowledge (1971).
 The films required him to be away for months at a time, leaving Simon to write songs for the now-famous duo and wait for Garfunkel’s return to then record.
 It was a situation Simon felt unfair and unbalanced, believing Garfunkel more interested in acting than music, and signaled the beginning of the end of Simon & Garfunkel.
 Publicly they appeared amicable leading up to what would be their final performances as a dedicated duo, two hometown concerts at Forest Hills Stadium in 1970.
 After the second show, they bid farewell to each other, professionally and personally.

-READ More: How to Conquer a Pisces Woman
+READ More: How to Use a Knife and Fork When Eating

 No breakup announcement was made at the time, and according to Simon no real conversation about dissolving the act had taken place between them.
 “With Artie, there was no reason to talk about it,” Simon said in The Life.
 “When he agreed to make Carnal Knowledge, something was broken between us.
 There was no way I was going to change my mind, and I certainly didn’t want to get into a fight about it.
 I just wanted to move on.
 We were finished.”